pawalt/improvement/README.md

 - Must exercise 5 times/week (cardio minimum 30 min, weights minimum 45 min)
 - Must do 60 push ups each day (probably 30 morning, 30 night)

+# Week 3 - Break
+## 3/24 - 3/30
+### Reflection
+Exercising last week felt great.
+It also wasn't as hard as I thought it would be.
+I expected to be stressed for time, but basically instead of relaxing and watching YouTube videos sometimes, I watched YouTube while going on the stationary bike.
+The push ups also felt great to get in.
+I definitely feel stronger in the chest, even in this short time.
+Tasking is also going very well.

+### Motivation

+I've got an insanely busy week, so I'm not going to add anything on.
+See you next week!

 # Potential topics for future weeks

 - Note-taking